jefersonpn/Laravel-Ajax-and-Jquery/README.md

 # Projects

-Laravel 9 app project is my first app develop by my self, without external help.
+Laravel 9 app project developing using Ajax and Jquery to dont reload the page.